How to Create Inclusive Classrooms for All Students

 Ask for Feedback.

 The best way to evaluate whether a classroom or school environment is a welcoming space is just to ask.
-Invite advocates from organizations that support the trans youth to tour the school.
-Ask students whether they feel comfortable, and provide the opportunity for anonymous feedback.
-Invite LGBTQ+ student organization to play an active role in creating a plan for creating a more inclusive school environment.
+Invite advocates from organizations that support trans youth to tour the school.
+Ask students whether they feel comfortable and provide the opportunity for anonymous feedback.
+Invite a local LGBTQ+ student organization to play an active role in creating a plan for creating a more inclusive school environment.